Originally Published: 24 April 2024

 Within B2B, many senior marketers surveyed knew they should be doing more brand marketing, but the emphasis from their respective C-suites was on targeted sales activation.
 Many suggested that there was a lack of understanding of the power of successful brand management at board-level.
 B2B marketers also reported that marketing tactics were seen mostly perceived of as a cost, rather than an investment.

-Observation: B2B businesses must give more consideration to brand management.
-There’s a real opportunity for B2B businesses (step forward life sciences, recruitment, SAAS et al) to increase brand strength and even gain ESOV in their sector – take a leaf from the B2C successful marketers book.
+Observation: Based on my survey B2B businesses must give more consideration to brand management.
+There’s a real opportunity for B2B businesses (step forward life sciences, recruitment, SAAS et al) to increase brand strength and even gain ESOV in their sector – take a leaf from the B2C ‘successful marketers’ book.

-Conversations with successful senior marketers showed time and again that they use research and insight to power their decision making during the planning period, with some running marketing mix modelling to confirm that they’ve made the best marketing decisions over the last 12 months.
-In one case where no budget was made available, the marketer carved a budget for brand awareness out of their marketing spend each year and used those results as the bedrock for planning.
+Conversations with successful senior marketers showed time and again that they use research and insight to power their decision-making during the planning period, with some running marketing mix modelling to confirm that they’ve made the best marketing decisions over the last 12 months.
+In one case a telecoms marketing director had her head of customer insight as her wing-person in all key decision-making.
+In another case where no budget was made available for research, the marketer carved a budget for a brand awareness survey out of their marketing spend each year and used those results as the bedrock for planning.

 Observation: Successful marketers never compromise on market knowledge and research.
 Industry knowledge is not the same as customer and competitor knowledge.
 Research on your customers and your competition to validate hypothesis – from brand association to sales funnels, alongside tracking all available results – should be a non-negotiable and essential part of your marketing process.
 With new AI apps providing fast, cost-effective research data, there should be no excuses when it comes to undertaking the requisite research to power the best decision making in your marketing plans.

-Again those surveyed fell into 2 halves: on the one side successful senior marketers explained that they ensure that their teams are collaborating on the same clearly defined strategic marketing goals – and that each team member understands their role within the chosen strategic goal – and how crucial this is in times of hybrid/WFH working.
+Those surveyed fell into 2 categories: on the one side successful senior marketers explained that they ensure that their teams are collaborating on the same clearly defined strategic marketing goals – and that each team member understands their role within the chosen strategic goal – and how crucial this is in times of hybrid/WFH working.

 On the other side – where internal communication between leadership and different marketing teams is poor – some marketers spoke of confusion, teams becoming increasingly frustrated and often operating in silos.
-In one extreme example graphic assets needed for an in store product launch were being duplicated.
+In one extreme example assembly of graphic assets needed for an in store product launch were being assembled at the same time by two independent teams – a waste of resource.
+Better, clear, centralised communications could have helped avoid this.

 The most successful marketers shared the thinking behind their marketing plans with the sales team and their Financial Director too.
-Simple elegant expression of research findings and their methodology – e.g. how segmentation, targeting, positioning and objectives fuels tactical choices – enabled an easier ‘sell-in’ to the C-suite or board.
+Simple elegant expression of research findings and their methodology – e.g. how your segmentation, targeting, positioning and objectives are informing your tactical choices – enabled an easier ‘sell-in’ to the C-suite or board.

 The best marketing leaders openly acknowledge that they are only as good as their team.
 They delegate responsibility to their capable marketing managers, and prioritise time spent building out their marketing team’s skill set.

 In one case, the CMO identified areas for improvement, secured the available budget and then recruited the most talented marketers in the industry for each discipline: email marketing, social media, app design.
-They head-hunted, hired, delegated responsibility, celebrate their hires’ successes.
+They head-hunted, hired, delegated responsibility and then celebrated their hires’ successes.
 Senior marketers that prioritise this, and then also their relationships with their chosen hires reported considerably improved results.

 In contrast some senior marketers revealed frustrations at not being able to recruit the calibre of staff that they believed would make a difference.
 Marketers spoke of organisations where junior teams lacked the experience or marketing training to deliver the best work.
 Other Marketers reported that there is still a need for the role of marketing to be properly defined to the board and C-suite.
 In some cases, marketing was seen as a supporting role to sales – “creating the assets they need to do the job”.

 Observation: Equip your marketing teams with the requisite talent to achieve your goals.
 Do your best to ensure your board and c-suite understand the power of optimised marketing.
 “Marketing asset creation” is 1/10 of the role of the marketer.
-The 3 C’s (Company, competition, customer) of corporate strategy are the same 3 C’s of marketing strategy.
+The 3 C’s (company, competition, customer) of corporate strategy are the same 3 C’s of marketing strategy.
 Senior marketers are increasingly being given responsibility for innovation and new products (see Octopus Energy, LEGO).
-Marketing is the engine that drives business – not (s the old cliche goes) ‘the painting and decorating department.
+Marketing is the engine that drives business.

 Having taken the time to work through your research and your planning, and having selected your most appropriate tactics, successful senior marketers were able to ‘hold the wheel’ – repeating campaigns for up to several years in a row.